Best Low Commission Realtors (2024 Update)

 Editor's picks: Which low-commission real estate companies I recommend

 Clever Real Estate is the best overall value of any low-commission real estate company in 2024.
-You'll pay a low 1.5% listing fee and work with top local agents from name-brand brokerages like Keller Williams and RE/MAX — not discount agents.
+With Clever, you’ll pay just a 1.5% listing fee and work with top agents from name-brand brokerages like Keller Williams and RE/MAX.
+This way, you get the savings of a discount agent without compromising on agent quality.

 Generally, I recommend starting with Clever.
 If it finds you a good match, you’ll get best-in-class savings and full service from a legit local real estate agent.
 It’s free, so there’s no real risk in just seeing who it matches you with.
 If it strikes out, you can walk away with no obligation.
 Sign up to see your free agent matches today.